 The Texas Demographic Center's Texas Population Estimates and Projections Program, overseen by the State Demographer, conducts surveys to create population estimates for the State of Texas in compliance with Chapter 468 of the Texas Government Code.
-These estimates are crucial for a wide range of users, including state agencies, policymakers, local governments, and private enterprises, to effectively plan and meet the needs of Texans.
+These estimates are crucial for a wide range of users, including state agencies, policymakers, local governments, and private enterprises, to effectively plan and secure the resources and funding meet the needs of Texans.
 The accuracy and availability of these population estimates depend on the cooperation of the survey respondents.

 Information from Texas counties, cities, and educational institutions is collected through five annual surveys from October to February.